ipd39952/PERN---Coding-challenge/README.md

   - I did expose an extra endpoint that accepts `DELETE` requests on http://localhost:3000/users so I can test my seeding logic more easily
   - That is also why I have most of the logic inside of `index.js` otherwise I would've definetly utilize seperate folders for routes and models as I've done [previously](https://github.com/ipd39952/coding-challenge)
 - Frontend:
-  - Thispart of the challenge was a really nice test of my React knowledge.
+  - This part of the challenge was a really nice test of my React knowledge.
 I didn't run into any major issues.
 - Docker
   - As I haven't worked with Docker previously, this was definetly the most challenging part but also where I've learned the most
   - My main struggle was in regards to the database container and mainly: